opsxcq/blog/content/post/artificial-intelligence.md

 time, using the *easy* mode as an example, if the player keep dying, the internal mechanics change to a point where the enemies become weak in both energy level and skills.

-# Modeling agents

-When modeling agents to solve real problems the following characteristic must be
-focused:

- - **P**erformance, the fitness function
- - **E**nvrionment, where it will run ?
- - **A**ctuators, what inputs are available ?
- - **S**ensors, what outputs are available ?

-It is also called **PEAS, it model the problem which the agent will solve**.
-While we already talked briefly about the fitness function, actuators and sensors, nothing has been said about the environment where those agents can run.

 # Environment